6 Things I Learned About Penises While Working at a Urology Clinic

-6. Your weird dick is probably fine (and not really that weird)
+6. Your weird penis is probably fine (and not really that weird).

-If your dick doesn’t look the way you think it’s supposed to, it’s probably fine.
+If your penis doesn’t look the way you think it’s supposed to, it’s probably fine.
 Is it curved to one side?
 It’s probably fine, as long as it isn’t causing you or your partner pain.
-But if a straighter shaft is worth a series of injections into your dick, then go ahead.
+But if a straighter shaft is worth a series of injections into your penis, then go ahead.

 Are you missing a testicle?
 You’ll probably be fine.
 Most people with one testicle do okay.

 Got varicose veins in your ballsack?
 You’re not that weird.
 About 1 in 10 dudes have varicoceles at some point in their lives.
 They can cause pain, infertility and lowered testosterone, but often they’re perfectly harmless.